Prayer is our mission because prayer is not a choice; It is the responsibility of every Christian

 We are a team of experienced technology professionals in the US and India.
-It is led by Gospel-minded management with a vision and capability to deliver IT, Media, and Communication services on a state-of-the-art platform that will accelerate the mission of all Christian faith-based organizations, primarily independent of large technology companies
+It is led by Gospel-minded management with a vision and capability to deliver IT, media, and communication services on a state-of-the-art platform that will accelerate the mission of all Christian faith-based organizations, primarily independent of large technology companies.

-The Ark’s vision is to provide a highly reliable, secure, scalable, low-cost infrastructure platform in the cloud that will eventually power hundreds of thousands of faith-based organizations around the world and give each organization access to a more unified global Christian community and the flexibility to launch and integrate the best possible technology solutions to meet their mission and their operational needs to expand the impact of the Gospel.
+The vision is to provide a highly reliable, secure, scalable, low-cost infrastructure platform in the cloud that will eventually power hundreds of thousands of faith-based organizations around the world and give each organization access to a more unified global Christian community and the flexibility to launch and integrate the best possible technology solutions to meet their mission and their operational needs to expand the impact of the Gospel.

 We have a strong team of professionals who are able to create an impact through the app and would love to assist you as you experience the revival through this app.